ZYSF/gen1cpu/README.md

 * [Licensing Explained](LicensingExplained.md) should clarify the intention and specifics of the (Public Domain!) license

 ## Tools
 * [ZAsm](https://github.com/ZYSF/ZAsm/) a simple but flexible assembler which supports the new instruction set.
     - NOTE: This may be slightly out-of-sync with latest processor features.
 * [ZLink](https://github.com/ZYSF/ZLink/) a linker which can produce flat binaries from the assembled code.
-* A C compiler is also in development.
+* [ZNCC](https://github.com/ZYSF/ZNCC/) early release of C-like compiler code (may partly work, in theory, with the RISC emulation mode)